GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/01.601-610/08.Blessed-Assurance,-Jesus-Is-Mine!/docs.md

 ---
+title: |
-title: 608.
-Blessed Assurance, Jesus Is Mine!
+    608. Blessed Assurance, Jesus Is Mine! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 608.
+Blessed Assurance, Jesus Is Mine!.
+Blessed assurance, Jesus is mine!
+O what a foretaste of glory divine!
+Heir of salvation, purchase of God, Born of His Spirit, washed in His blood.
+CHORUS: This is my story, this is my song, Praising my Savior all the day long; This is my story, this is my song, Praising my Savior all the day long.
+    keywords:  |
-    keywords: Church Hymnal, Blessed Assurance, Jesus Is Mine!, Blessed assurance, Jesus is mine!, This is my story, this is my song
+        Church Hymnal 1941, adventhymnals, advent hymnals, Blessed Assurance, Jesus Is Mine!, Blessed assurance, Jesus is mine!.
+This is my story, this is my song,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 608. BLESSED ASSURANCE, JESUS IS MINE!
+####  Church Hymnal 1941,

 ```txt
 1.